CompEpigen/figeno/docs/content/describe_figure.rst

 Parameters:

-* ``freec_ratios``: tsv file containg at least the three columns: "Chromosome", "Start", "Ratio".
+* ``freec_ratios``: tsv file containg at least the three columns: "Chromosome", "Start", "Ratio" (other columns will be ignored).
 Chromosome and start indicate the genomic position of the bin, and the copy number is ratio multiplied by ploidy.
+Rows with a ratio <0 will be ignored.

 * ``freec_CNAs``: tsv file containing 5 columns without header.
 Each row indicates a copy number variant, where the columns indicate: chromosome, start, end, copy number, and the type of CNV ("gain" or "loss").
 This will be used to color the dots from freec_ratios, or if freec_ratios is not provided, this will be used to plot copy number segments.